 These are permanent or static loads that are transferred to a structure over time.
 Dead loads usually refer to the weight of structural components, walls and construction elements themselves.
 The weight of any beams, roofs, columns and walls are vital, but all of the materials that go into the construction of a building or structure must be considered.
 Dead load calculations are made by the volume of each section multiplied by the unit weight.
-Dead loads are called permanent as they are not subject to change over time.
-The dead load acting on a structure can be calculated once and should never change unless the structure is altered.
+These loads are called permanent, as they are not subject to change over time.
+The dead load acting on a structure can be calculated once, and should never change unless the structure is altered.

 Horizontal (or lateral) loads

 These refer to wind, seismic activities and earth loads that act in a direction perpendicular to the walls of a building.
 Wind forces can be significant and must be accounted for in building design.
 Whereas, earthquakes and seismic loads will depend on location and proximity to seismic activity.
 Lastly, earth loads refer to the soil that builds up against a wall and leads to lateral pressure.
 Foundation walls, retaining walls and tunnels can all come up against this kind of load, and design must account for anticipated lateral loads like this.